nim-lang/nimble/readme.markdown

 ### nimble develop

 The develop command is used for putting packages in a development mode.
-When executed with a list of packages it clones their repository and if it is executed in a package directory it adds cloned packages to the special `nimble.develop` file.
+When executed with a list of packages it clones their repository.
+If it is executed in a package directory it adds cloned packages to the special `nimble.develop` file.
 This is a special file which is used for holding the paths to development mode dependencies of the current directory package.
 It has